Ann Marie Burr's house

 Google Earth

-This is a Google Earth image of the red-brick house that Burr was living in.
+This is a Google Earth image of the Burr family's former house.
 The detached garage in the backyard was built in 1940.

 3009 North 14th Street

-This Google Street View image of 3009 North 14th Street was taken in May of 2019.
+This Google Street View image of 3009 North 14th Street was taken in May 2019.

 The house was built in 1935 by Peter Madsen & Sons.
 The first owners were Sherman and Ruth Cooledge.
 Consequently, it was originally known as Cooledge House.